Herschel Walker: 2022 U.S. Senate election in Georgia

 On October 5, 2022, Walker's campaign fired Taylor Crowe, his campaign political director, over suspicions that he leaked information to the media.

 On October 14, 2022, Walker and his Democratic challenger, Raphael Warnock, faced off in their only debate for the Senate election.
 The New York Times described Walker's demeanor throughout the debate as "aggressive and persistent," with his frequent interruptions of Warnock and mocking of him for dodging questions.
 Walker repeatedly tried to link Warnock with President Joe Biden, who carried a low approval rating.
 During a portion of the debate focusing on crime, Walker revealed what appeared to be a law enforcement badge (Note: According to a spokesperson from Walker's campaign, the badge was an honorary badge from the Cobb County Sheriff Department that Walker received for community service.
 However, The New York Times also notes the badge Walker presented on the debate stage was not an authentic badge that trained sheriffs carry, but was rather "an honorary badge often given to celebrities in sports or entertainment.") to illustrate his closeness to law enforcement; he was admonished by the moderators since props were not allowed during the debate.
 The Hill wrote Walker won a "moral victory by avoiding disaster" and "more than avoided embarrassment."

 Since no candidate received a majority of the vote in the general election on November 8, 2022, he faced incumbent Democrat Raphael Warnock in a runoff election on December 6, 2022, and narrowly lost.
 The final tally of votes was 51.40% for Warnock and 48.60% for Walker.
 Walker conceded the election that night, stating: "I'm not going to make any excuses now because we put up one heck of a fight. [...]
 I want you to continue to believe in this country, believe in our elected officials, and most of all, stay together".

-U.S. ambassador to the Bahamas (2025–present)
+U.S. ambassador to the Bahamas

 On December 17, 2024, Walker was named by President-elect Donald Trump as his presumptive nominee for the position of U.S. Ambassador to the Bahamas.
 On March 25, 2025, his nomination was referred to the U.S. Senate Committee on Foreign Relations.
 In June 2025, Walker disclosed his financial assets, while also pledging to resign from leadership positions at his businesses and divest individual stock holdings if confirmed.
 He appeared before the United States Senate Committee on Foreign Relations in September 2025, answering questions about drug trafficking and Chinese influence in the Caribbean.

-On October 7, 2025, Walkers nomination was confirmed by the Senate in a 51–47 vote.
-He was the first confirmed ambassador to the position since 2011.
+On October 7, 2025, Walker’s nomination was confirmed by the Senate in a 51–47 vote.
+He was the first ambassador confirmed to the position since 2011.
+He presented his credentials to Governor-General of the Bahamas Cynthia A. Pratt on December 9, 2025.